arjunsharma1511/modules/README.md

 # modules
 these are modules here for performing hacking

-donot use AI tools for hacking purposes
+donot use AI tools for hacking purposes if you are giving a exam thats monitored